Code360In/katacoda-scenarios-16/3gpp-redis/step1.md

 # Run
 ./

-You can access dashboard using this link:
+You can access the website using this link:

 https://[[HOST_SUBDOMAIN]]-8080-[[KATACODA_HOST]].environments.katacoda.com/targets